The Award-Winning Tour Specialist

 Day 1: Arrive Beijing

 On arrival in Beijing Daxing or Beijing Capital Airport, you will be met in the arrival hall by your local guide and/or National Escort from Wendy Wu Tours.
 Together with all other group members who may be arriving at a similar time, you will transfer approximately 1 hour to your hotel.
 Early check-in is not included.
 Additional nights’ before and after your tour can be arranged.
 Please contact our Reservations team to book.
-An informal Welcome Dinner will be held on Day 1.
-If you miss this due to your arrival time, all information will be provided to you at breakfast the following morning.

 Dinner